ST10473488/Assignment2/README.md

 ### App Screenshots:
 ![Screenshot 1](path_to_screenshot_1.png)
-*Caption for screenshot 1: [Describe the context, e.g., "The home screen of the app showing the task list."]*
+*Caption for screenshot 1: [The home screen of the Quiz App, displaying the main menu with options to start a quiz, view scores, and settings.]*

 ![Screenshot 2](path_to_screenshot_2.png)
-*Caption for screenshot 2: [Describe the context, e.g., "The user profile screen where personal information is updated."]*
+*Caption for screenshot 2: [The quiz question screen showing a multiple-choice question and five answere options.]*

 ### Video Demo:
 A video showcasing the app's functionality can be viewed here: [YouTube Video Link].